 WILL IT HURT, and HOW LONG WILL IT TAKE?

-Because you will be anesthetized for the procedure, the procedure itself is very often PAINLESS.
+Because you will be anesthetized for the procedure, the procedure itself is should be painless.

 ON THE OTHER HAND…

-If you come in with a golf ball sized abscess, it is going to be VERY DIFFICULT to anesthetize the tooth, and it may hurt some.
+If you come in with a golf ball sized abscess, it can be very difficult to anesthetize the tooth, and it may hurt some.
 If this is the case, just let your dentist know if it hurts and s/he should give you more anesthetic.